ehariton/BASH_SNOPT_install/README.md

   example output: `'Python 3.8.10 :: Continuum Analytics, Inc.'` See the help if you can't get this to work

-# UPDATES
-  Now we need to update your WSL system files to the latest versions

-  `sudo apt-get update`

-  `sudo apt-get upgrade`

-  You can run this every few months to pull the latest security updates.

 # Packages
   We're going to install a bunch of smaller support programs here.
 If pip is not already installed, we need to install it, it's a useful program for installing other programs